ymcui/Chinese-LLaMA-Alpaca/README_EN.md

 ### ⚠️ User Notice (Must Read)

-The official [LLaMA models released by Facebook prohibits commercial use](https://github.com/facebookresearch/llama), and the official model weights have not been open-sourced (although there are many third-party download links available online).
+The official [LLaMA models released by Facebook prohibit commercial use](https://github.com/facebookresearch/llama), and the official model weights have not been open-sourced (although there are many third-party download links available online).
 In order to comply with the relevant licenses, it is currently not possible to release the complete model weights.
 We appreciate your understanding.
 After Facebook fully opens up the model weights, this project will update its policies accordingly. **What is released here are the LoRA weights**, which can be seen as a "patch" for the original LLaMA model, and the complete weights can be obtained by merging the two.

 ### Which model should I use?